ajaykumarsaw/Alignment-free-method-for-DNA-sequence-clustering-using-Fuzzy-integral-similarity/README.md

 # format of the DNA sequence file is as follow: Odd line contains sequence names and even line contains DNA sequences (eg:-11linedata.fas)
+# NOTE: The Length of each DNA sequence name must be greater or equal to 10.

 # check the maximum length among the  DNA sequences and add 10 more array in maximum length in program.